oroinc/documentation/backend/security/security-headers.rst

 --------------------

 The |NelmioSecurityBundle| provides additional security features for your Symfony application.
-This bundle allows to define next security headers:
+This bundle allows to define the following security headers:

 * Content-Security-Policy (CSP) - Defines a set of rules that control which resources (e.g., scripts, stylesheets, images) a web page is allowed to load.